- Home

 If you buy a car from an individual, you have two options to transfer ownership:

-1. Make a consensus statement at the civil register: this option is only possible when both parties are individuals.
+- Make a consensus statement at the civil register: this option is only possible when both parties are individuals.
 You must do this directly at any registration office.
 The transaction is instantly registered in the motor vehicle register database.
 You will immediately receive the padrón (car registration document) of the vehicle at your name (unless one of the two persons is represented by a proxy, in which case the authorization must be verified by the civil register central office, which lengthens the procedure).

 Transfer of ownership in the civil register

-Transfer of ownership via a notarized purchase / sale contract
+Transfer of ownership via a notarized purchase/sale contract

-The notary draws up the purchase / sale contract (compraventa), which the buyer and the seller sign.
+The notary draws up the purchase/sale contract (compraventa), which the buyer and the seller sign.

 You can drive the vehicle legally with this document, while waiting for the padrón.
-The notary then sends the contract to the civil register, to start the transfer of ownership process.
+The notary then sends the contract to the civil register to start the transfer of ownership process.
 A week later, you go back to the notary to get the Impuesto Transferencias Vehiculos Particulares, which is much more official than the compraventa under the law and proves that the transfer is in progress.

-Furthermore, if you buy the vehicle to leave the country and travel in the continent, you will need one or two additional documents depending on the case:
+If you buy the vehicle to leave the country and travel in the continent, you will need one or two additional documents depending on the case:

-1. An authorization signed by the previous owner if you want to leave the country before getting the padrón.
+- An authorization signed by the previous owner if you want to leave the country before getting the padrón.
 You can ask the notary to draw up this document, allowing you to cross the border with a car that is not in your name yet.

-2. A declaración jurada (declaration on honor), signed by yourself, in which you declare that you will return the car to Chile within 180 days.
-This document is necessary to leave the country if you are in Chile with a tourist visa and bought a car with a temporary RUT, to make a trip in the Latin America.
+- A declaración jurada (declaration on honor), signed by yourself, in which you declare that you will return the car to Chile within 180 days.
+This document is necessary to leave the country if you are in Chile with a tourist visa and have bought a car with a temporary RUT, to make a trip in Latin America.
 This document allows foreigners to cross a border with a Chilean vehicle.

 You should have at least two originals and several photocopies of these documents because some customs officers ask to keep a copy.
 You may also need a copy of the law ( the relevant section is 17.2.
 3), which you can show at the border if there is a problem.